The Council of the Isles of Scilly has a legislative requirement in respect to certifying and licensing public events.

 - You will receive your invoice for use of the space after your event

 How do I apply to close a road?

 - If you plan to close a road as part of your event, please complete a Road Closure Form

 - Further information on road closures is available here

 - You must allow at least 2 weeks if you are planning on a partial closure and 12 weeks if you are planning on a full road closure, (closure of the entire width of the road,) as a temporary traffic prohibition/restriction order will be required.

-- Please return your completed form to Infrastructure and Planning at the Town Hall either in hard copy or by email to firstname.lastname@example.org.
+- Please return your completed form to Environment Services at the Town Hall either in hard copy or by email to firstname.lastname@example.org.
 Please retain a copy for your records.

 - Please note the Council of the Isles of Scilly is not responsible for private roads.
 A highway closure form needs only to be filled when it affects a publicly maintained road.
 If you have any questions regarding road closures happening on the island please contact us via email at email@example.com or by phone 01720424450.

 Do I need to apply for a licence?

 - Some events may require a Temporary Events Licence issued by the Council of the Isles of Scilly

 - Public performances such as the staging a play or an orchestral recital

 - Public broadcasts such as an open air film screening